Research Interests

 • A. Golmohammadi, D. G. M. Mitchell, J. Kliewer, and D. J. Costello, Jr., “Windowed Encoding of Spatially Coupled LDGM Codes for Lossy Source Compression,” Proc.
 IEEE International Symposium on Information Theory, Barcelona, Spain, July 2016.

-Codes for Ultra-reliable Low-Latency Communication in 5G Systems
+Generalized Codes for Ultra-reliable Low-Latency Communication

 Fifth-generation (5G) systems aim to increase the capacity of existing mobile networks by a factor of 1000, supporting an extremely high user density, as well as numerous device-to-device and machine communications.
 Ultra Reliable Low Latency Communication (URLLC) constitutes one of the critical operating regimes in 5G, since it will enable low-cost and power-efficient anywhere and anytime signalling services.
 Generalized low-density parity-check (GLDPC) codes, where single parity-check (SPC) constraints on the code bits are replaced with generalized constraints (an arbitrary linear code), are a promising class of codes for URLLC.
 In this project, a practical construction of quasi-cyclic (QC) GLDPC codes is proposed, where the proportion of generalized constraints is determined by an asymptotic analysis.
 The block error rate (BLER) performance of the GLDPC codes, combined with a complementary outer code, is shown to outperform a variety of state-of-the-art code and decoder designs with suitable lengths and rates for the 5G URLLC regime.